-Robert C. Merton (1970) Professor of Financial Economics
+Robert C. Merton (1970) Professor of Financial Economics, Emeritus

-Stewart C. Myers is the Robert C. Merton (1970) Professor of Finance at the MIT Sloan School of Management.
+Stewart C. Myers is the Robert C. Merton (1970) Professor of Finance, Emeritus at the MIT Sloan School of Management.

 His research is primarily concerned with the valuation of real and financial assets, corporate financial policy, and the financial aspects of government regulation of business.
 Myers is the author of influential research papers on many topics, including adjusted present value, rate of return regulation, pricing and capital allocation in insurance, real options, and moral hazard and information issues in capital structure decisions.
 He is the co-author of the classic textbook, Principles of Corporate Finance, now in its 10th edition.